-The St. Luke’s-Roosevelt Hospital Center Blended Case Management Program (BCM) is designed to provide seriously emotionally disturbed children and their families with case management services.
+The Mount Sinai St. Luke's Roosevelt Blended Case Management Program (BCM) is designed to provide seriously emotionally disturbed children and their families with case management services.
 It has been recognized that children and youth with serious emotional disturbances need a coordinated, flexible system of supports and services including mental health, special education, vocational services, medical and heath care, recreation and social services.
 In a community-based system of care, these services are typically provided by a multiplicity of public and non-profit entities organized under several systems that are often large, bureaucratic, under-funded, and difficult to gain access to and/or negotiate.
 The Blended Case Management Program plays a major role by linking clients with needed services in the community; advocating for clients; helping families negotiate complex systems such as special education, social services, and mental health systems, and doing on-site crisis intervention and skills teaching.

 The BCM Program focuses on the most seriously emotionally disturbed children and adolescents who have been identified as needing certain services, but are not currently receiving them, or receive them in a fragmented, ineffective manner.
 The target populations include children and adolescents between five to seventeen and a half years old, who: (1) are on Residential Treatment Facility (RTF) waiting lists; (2) have had extended stays in acute and long-term inpatient psychiatric units; or (3) who are presently on an acute or long-term inpatient unit.
 It is these children who are at the highest risk of either pending or continued institutional placement that present the priority target population.